-Many people don't realize that it's not just humans that can develop hypothyroidism – an underactive thyroid.
-Man's best friend – dogs – can also develop this common thyroid condition.
-This article answers frequently asked questions about canine hypothyroidism.
+Many people don't realize that it's not just humans that can develop hypothyroidism or an underactive thyroid.
+Man's best friend can also develop this common thyroid condition.

 What Is Hypothyroidism?

 Hypothyroidism is a disorder of the thyroid gland – two small butterfly-shaped lobes located in the neck.
 This gland has a number of functions but is most well known for regulating your dog's metabolic rate.
 In hypothyroidism, the thyroid gland is underactive and unable to secrete enough thyroid hormone.
 This, in turn, decreases your dog's metabolism.

 Most cases of hypothyroidism in dogs stem from the dog's immune system attacking the tissues of the thyroid gland.
 This condition is called autoimmune thyroiditis.
 The dog's own system attempts to compensate for this at first by secreting more and more of the thyroid hormone, but eventually, the gland is unable to keep up with the attacks on its tissue, and the dog becomes hypothyroid and symptomatic.
 While there is a genetic predisposition for thyroid disorders, environmental factors such as pollutants and allergies probably play a role as well.

 If your dog is hypothyroid, he or she may exhibit the following behavior or symptoms: